jmatiasterra/randomquotes/README.md

 # randomquotes

 This is a small rest api project to manage quotes for authors.
-The end of this project is to learn about rest api, spring framework, spring mvc, hibernate, spring security
+The purpose of this project is to learn about rest api, spring framework, spring mvc, hibernate, spring security

 Actually this project has a basic spring security configuration